chris-bc/esp32-gravity/README.md

 ## Feature List

-* Soft AP
+* **DONE** Soft AP
-    * Deferred - None of the sample APs work
-    * To implement later
 * Web Server serving a page and various endpoints
-    * Given a soft AP isn't possible, a console API will be implemented first
+    * Since it's more useful for a Flipper Zero implementation, I'll build it with a console API first
-    * Once complete can make a decision between implementing an AP with web server, or STA with web server
+    * Once complete can decide whether to go ahead with a web server
 * **DONE** Implement console component with commands:
     * beacon: beacon [ ( ( RICKROLL | RANDOM | USER ) [ TARGET MAC ] ) | ON | OFF ]  - target SSIDs must be specified for USER option.
 No params returns current status of beacon attack.
     * probe: probe [ ( ( ALL | MACS ) ( ANY | SSIDS ) ) | ON | OFF ] - Send probe requests to either broadcast or targetted MACs, requesting information either all or targetted SSIDs.